jeffreykegler/Marpa--R2/UPDATES.md

 ## About this page

-This is the updates page for Marpa::R2, version 6.000000.
+This is the updates page as of Marpa::R2, version 6.000000.
 (For the updates pages for previous versions, see below.)
 It may contain descriptions of bugs for which a fix